 Why NASA picked this asteroid

-The tech that will be tested
+The tech that was tested

 Rolled-up solar panels